ethanpirso/Multi-class-Text-Classification-with-Transformers/README.md

 ## Project Files Overview

 - `main.py`: Entry point for training and evaluating the model.
-- `models.py`: Defines the Transformer model architecture, including the custom self-attention mechanism, and training/validation steps.
+- `models.py`: Defines the Transformer model architecture, including the custom self-attention mechanism with three heads, and training/validation steps.
 - `dataloader.py`: Contains utilities for loading and preprocessing the dataset.
 - `requirements.txt`: Lists all the necessary Python packages.